Vendor risk assessment

 Evaluate how dependent your operations are on this vendor:

-- Medium: Important but not critical; disruption would be manageable
+- Medium (affects operations but is replaceable): Important but not critical; disruption would be manageable

-- High: Critical to operations; disruption would significantly impact business
+- High (critical to core services or products): Disruption would significantly impact business

 Consider these factors when assessing criticality: